 Adult High School Programs

 Classes a student may take in an adult high school include math, communication, history, science, art and health.
 Classes may be offered full-time or part-time and include night classes.
-When a student completes the required credits, he or she will be awarded a high school diploma.
+When a student completes at least 120 credits, he or she will be awarded a high school diploma.
 Usually the diploma is granted from the county where the community college is located.

 30 College Credit Route to a State-Endorsed High School Diploma